Sonkie132/CS-Sonkie-Herself/README.md

 -Some polish by Morishiko

--Jear The Pear for helping importing the model and new textures
+-Jear The Pear for helping importing the model and new textures AND aslo the moveset!

 -Wall_E20 for Pose on CS menu Code (and pose itself)